CarsonDavis/CarsonDavis.github.io/_posts/2024-11-01-cover_design.md

 >**Workflow Tip:** Develop a consistent naming convention for your files and layers.
 This becomes crucial when working on multiple book covers or revisiting projects months later.
 {: .prompt-info }

+## Materials
+- If you accidently heat for longer than the recommended time, you may see bubling on your HTV.
+In this case, DO NOT peel immediately.
+As the glue will still be tacky.
+Instead, allow it to cool before peeling.

+- Siser HTV Metal Bronze
+  - Silhouette Settings: Heat Transfer, Reflective
+  - Blade Depth 1, Force 10, Speed 6, Passes 1

 # Notes